Positing a Thesis Statement

 To paraphrase Norman, we are seeking to make and share conclusions that our audience does not already presume to be right.
 To a degree, that means we are seeking to be original, but this originality is built upon claims that are not original (in other words, claims that our audience presume to be right).
 Our next task is to ward off objections, or counter-claims, by showing they are weaker than our claim.

 You can start developing your thesis by making guesses at the answer to your research question.
 Any hypothesis can work as a starting point because you will be rejecting or revising those that don’t work.
 A good strategy is to write down a number of possible answers to your research question, even ones that seem absurd, and then start testing them by gathering more evidence and testing each thesis statement on your list.
 If the thesis statement is contradicted by credible evidence and valid reasoning, then you should reject it.
 For instance, we might ask how authors use each other’s work as models for their own writing.
 But before making a claim that an author modeled their writing on another author’s work, we should ask if the chronology makes sense.
 In other words, if author A published a piece in 1879 and author B published a piece in 1884, we can’t assume that author A modeled their work on author B’s if it wasn’t published yet.
 You might investigate further, however.
-Maybe the two authors knew each other and discussed their work together; it then might be possible for author A to know about the author B’s work before it was published.
+Maybe the two authors knew each other and discussed their work together; it then might be possible for author A to have known about the author B’s work before it was published.
 We need research to answer our questions with more certitude.

 Note that a degree of certitude is a feature of any claim.
 Some claims can be stated with near certainty, or even absolute certainty (close to 100%).
 Other claims may be less certain and can be qualified in various ways (50% or some other amount).
 Such qualifications might include the limits of the available information or the openness to interpretation of a given text or source.
 It is fine to posit a thesis statements that cannot be defended with absolute certainty.
 Because we are contributing to a scholarly conversation, we can posit thesis statements that are speculative, conditional, provisional, limited, and open to revision.
 Many valuable works of literary criticism posit such claims.